 This is part II of our series on Complements: talking about results with result complements.

 In English, to talk about results, we use different words to distinguish the state of an object.
 For instance, to look and see, to listen and hear.
 In Chinese, result complements are added to the action verb to indicate whether the action was done or not.
-Result complements are extremely frequent and useful in Mandarin Chinese, so after seeing directional complements, it’s only natural to move to these complements!
+Result complements are extremely frequent and useful in Mandarin Chinese, so it’s only natural to move on to these complements!
 Let’s explore!

 Why do we use result complements in Chinese?

 As their name indicates, result Complements are about the result of the verb.
 A lot of verbs in Chinese don’t include their result.
 For instance,

-Because verbs don’t indicate their result, they, therefore, need an additional word to indicate it: these words are called result complements.
+Because verbs don’t indicate their result, they, therefore, need an additional word to describe it: these words are called result complements.
 Just like direction complements, you attach result complements to the action verb; they indicate its result.